Angela Downey

 Angela Downey-Browne (born 1957, Kilkenny) is a retired Irish sportsperson.
-She played camogie at various times with her local clubs, St Paul's camogie club based in Kilkenny city and Lisdowney, and was a member of the Kilkenny senior inter-county team from 1970 until 1995.
+She played camogie with her local clubs, St Paul's based in Kilkenny city and Lisdowney, and was a member of the Kilkenny senior inter-county team from 1970 to 1995.
 Downey is regarded as the greatest player in the history of the game.

-Downey's reputation as one of the all-time greats of camogie is self-evident.
-In a senior inter-county career that lasted for a quarter of a century she won twelve All-Ireland medals, thirteen Leinster medals and eight National League medals.
-With her two clubs St. Paul's and Lisdowney she collected a huge haul of twenty-two county titles and six All-Ireland club medals.
+In a senior inter-county career that 25 years she won twelve All-Ireland medals, thirteen Leinster medals and eight National League medals.
+With her two clubs St. Paul's and Lisdowney she collected 22 county titles and 6 All-Ireland club medals.

-Downey was also presented with a number of personal awards during her career.
+Downey was presented with personal awards during her career.
 In 1977 she was honoured with the B&I Player of the Year Award.
 Almost a decade later in 1986 Downey became only the third camogie player ever to be presented with a Texaco Award.
 In 2004 her reputation as the greatest player of all-time was further cemented when she was named on the Camogie Team of the Century.

 Biography

 Angela Downey was born in Kilkenny in 1957.
 From a young age camogie was a central part of her life, as well as the life of her twin sister Ann.
 Their father Shem Downey won an All-Ireland medal with Kilkenny in 1947.
-Angela started playing camogie when she was nine years-old and, in time, she would go on to become one of the best players in the history of the game.
+Angela started playing camogie when she was nine, she would go on to become one of the best players in the history of the game.

 Playing career

 Club

-Downey played most of her club camogie with the famed St Paul’s Camogie Club, Kilkenny.
-When the club disbanded in the early 1990s she had already collected a huge haul of twenty county titles.
+Downey played most of her club camogie with the St Paul’s Camogie Club, Kilkenny.
+When the club disbanded in the early 1990s she had already collected 20 county titles.
 During this period Downey won six All-Ireland club titles, the first of which came in 1970.
 She won the last of her six All-Ireland club medals nineteen years later in 1989.
 She later joined the Lisdowney club and enjoyed further success.
 Together with her twin-sister Ann she won a further two county medals.